Ella Harold is currently studying for her Graduate Diploma in Law (GDL) at the BPP Law School in London.

 What are the best and worst things about the course?

-But it’s not too fast-paced to be enjoyable: so far, I’ve found it very refreshing to be studying something completely new, surrounded by other people doing the same thing.
-The tutors have all worked as lawyers in the past, and their anecdotes about private practice really help to contextualise what we’re learning – it could feel a little hypothetical otherwise.
+But it’s not too fast-paced: so far, I’ve found it very refreshing to be studying something completely new, surrounded by other people doing the same thing.
+The tutors have all worked as lawyers in the past, and their anecdotes about private practice really help to contextualise what we’re learning.
 There’s also something very rewarding about a course with such a clear career focus at the end of it!

 What are your future plans in law?
-Are you set on becoming particularly a Solicitor or Barrister?
+Are you set on becoming a Solicitor or Barrister?

 I actually already have a training contract secured for after I’ve completed the LPC.
 This means that, as well as having a job waiting for me, my future firm pays my course fees and provides me with a generous monthly maintenance grant.
 Although it’s completely possible and normal to do the GDL without one, applying for training contracts in your final undergraduate year is common, and a way to make the GDL year much easier, both financially and in terms of pressure!